alire-project/alire/doc/getting-started.md

 tracebacks of exceptions.

 Subprocess output is shown by default (you can silence it, and anything else not an error) with `-q`, which enables quiet mode.
-Any subprocess that exist abnormally will be reported, including its invocation arguments.
+Any subprocess that exits abnormally will be reported, including its invocation arguments.

-If you suspect your settings may be the source of some problem, please check our section on [Settings](setting), and in particular how to use a [default pristine settings](settings#Relocating-your-settings)
+If you suspect your settings may be the source of some problem, please check our section on [Settings](settings), and in particular how to use a [default pristine settings](settings#relocating-your-settings)

 ## Running tests